Transgender and Gender Non-Conforming Support

 6. Find an affirming therapist.

 Therapy can be a vital source of support and guidance as you explore your trans identity.
 It is important that you find a therapist who is affirming.
-Affirmative care is based on the premise that LGBTQ and gender-conforming/heterosexual identities are equally valid.
 We offer affirmative care for trans individuals at the Weber State Counseling and Psychological Services Center.

 7. Research the transition process.